Sand Casting Pattern Design

 - 8'x8' maximum mold size

-Additionally, we have the ability to create 3D modeling using your drawing or models.
+Additionally, we have the ability to create 3D models using your drawing or models, to help you evaluate the best casting process for your needs.

 You can send files to us in virtually any file format, including: